CR Embeddings, Chains, and the Fefferman Bundle: Introduction

-Suppose $f$ : $ M $ $\hookrightarrow$ $\hat{M}$ is an embedding of a CR manifold M into a CR manifold $\hat{M}$ of strictly larger dimension with both $M$ and $\hat{M}$ strictly pseudoconvex and of hypersurface type.
-In Riemannian geometry the Levi-Civita connection induces a family of curves called geodesics defined by a certain second order partial differential equation.
-On a CR manifold chains are a special type of CR invariant curve defined by a second order partial differential equation determined by the CR structure.
-Chains determine the CR structure of a manifold in the sense of the result by J. Cheng in 1988 (\cite{Cheng}) which says that any (local) diffeomorphism between two nondegenerate CR manifolds which preserves chains must in fact be a CR (or conjugate CR) diffeomorphism.
-In the language of the famous paper by S. S. Chern and J. K. Moser (\cite{CM}) a curve in a strictly pseudoconvex CR manifold M is a chain if there exists a complete system of forms on the structure bundle over M $\{ \omega,\omega^{\alpha},\omega^{\bar{\beta}},\phi,\phi_{\alpha}^{\:\:\beta},\phi^{\alpha},\phi^{\bar{\beta}},\psi \}$ such that, after pulling back to M, along the curve we have:
+On a Riemannian manifold, the Levi-Civita connection induces a family of curves called geodesics defined by a certain second order partial differential equation.
+On a Levi-nondegenerate CR hypersurface, chains are a special type of CR invariant curve defined by a second order partial differential equation determined by the CR structure.
+Chains determine the CR structure of a Levi-nondegenerate CR hypersurface in the sense of the result by J. Cheng in 1988 \cite{Cheng} which says that any (local) diffeomorphism between two Levi-nondegenerate CR manifolds of hypersurface type which preserves chains must in fact be a CR (or conjugate CR) diffeomorphism.
+Chains are introduced in the celebrated paper of S. S. Chern and J. K. Moser \cite{CM}.
+A curve in a strictly pseudo-convex CR manifold M is a chain if, with respect to the forms $\{ \omega,\omega^{\alpha},\omega^{\bar{\beta}},\phi,\phi_{\alpha}^{\:\:\beta},\phi^{\alpha},\phi^{\bar{\beta}},\psi \}$ constructed in \cite{CM} (see section \ref{sec:chains}), the following equations holds along the curve: